Meowcoin-Foundation/meowcoin-rpc/README.md

 # Methods / commands / Procedure calls

-Here is a list of all method/commands [All methods](telestai_methods.md)
+Here is a list of all method/commands [All methods](meowcoin_methods.md)

-In your local Telestai core wallet, you can go to
+In your local Meowcoin core wallet, you can go to

 help > debug window > console